 As I enjoy growing rajnigandha flowers in pots blessed with flowers, I want you to experience the same.

-Rajnigandha plant care includes quick draining soil that is rich in compost & kept slightly moist at all times.
-On top of that a good amount of Sunlight is what it craves for healthy growth and flowering.
+Its care includes quick-draining soil that is rich in compost & kept slightly moist at all times.
+On top of that, a good amount of sunlight is what it craves for healthy growth and flowering.

 Rajnigandha Plant Care – Ultimate Tips

 Potting Mix for Rajnigandha Plant Care

 Rajnigandha plant requires fast draining and nutritious soil to grow healthy and bloom its fragrant flowers.

-Fast draining soil is necessary because if the water stays for too long inside the soil, roots of rajnigandha plant will start to rot as they are very susceptible to it.
+Fast draining soil is necessary because if the water stays for too long inside the soil, the roots of the rajnigandha plant will start to rot as they are very susceptible to it.

 So, make sure to use a potting mix that is rich in compost as well as full of nutrition.

-You can make your own potting soil by mixing following ingredients:
+You can make your own potting soil by mixing the following ingredients: